 Academic Director: Steve Ludtke, Ph.D.

 Co-Director: Zhao Wang, M.D., Ph.D.

 Phone: (713) 798-6989

 The Cytometry and Cell Sorting Core is a state-of-the-art facility offering assisted and unassisted flow cytometric services.
 Instrumentation includes FACSAria cell sorters with up to 13 colors plus forward and side scatter, LSRII Analyzers with high through-put 96 well sample loading plates, VI-Cell counter, AutoMACS magnetic bead cell sorter and workstations with data analysis software.
 High-parameter cytometry is also available including the Fluidigm Helios Mass Cytometer with Hyperion imaging system (100+ potential channels) and a 30+ parameter BD Symphony A5 flow cytometer.
-The shared resource provides training on all instruments, assists with data analysis and design of experiments, and is available 24 hours-a-day, 7 days-a-week for trained users.
-For more information.
-For more information, visit the Cytometry and Cell Sorting Core website.
+The shared resource provides training on all instruments, assists with data analysis and design of experiments, and is available 24 hours a day, 7 days a week for trained users.
+Visit the Cytometry and Cell Sorting Core website.

 Academic Director: Christine Beeton, Ph.D.

 Phone: (713) 798-3868

 The Gene Vector Core provides comprehensive services related to viral vectors and gene cloning.
 The service is open to all national and international institutions (non-profit and profit).
 We produce common viral vectors including Adeno-Associated Virus (AAV), First Generation Adenovirus (FGAd), Helper-Dependent Adenovirus (HDAd), Lentivirus (LV), Retrovirus (RV), and G-deleted Rabies Virus (RaV).
 With the use of cutting-edge technologies, we strive to provide high-quality products at competitive prices.
 Visit the Gene Vector Core website.